golanlevin/ExperimentalCapture/docs/assumptions.md

 * **a photo documents light frequencies similar to those perceived by human vision.**
 	* *But what if a photo recorded or transduced electromagnetic phenomena beyond our perception, such as ultraviolet, near infrared, thermal (deep infrared), or x-rays?*
 * **a photo is someone's decisive construction.**
-	* *But what if a photo were more like the result of a query into a database?*
+	* *But what if a photo were more like the result of a query into a database?
+Or something triggered by an algorithm?*
 * **a photo only shows the external surfaces of things.**
 	* *But what if a photo showed the internal structure of its subject?*
 * **a photograph is comprised of a uniform rectangular grid of pixels**